 Nelson Tree Service will be trimming trees along North and South Main streets in Bowling Green beginning May 30 between 7:30 a.m. and 3:30 p.m.
 The tree trimming crew will block the northbound lane within the active work zone.
 This work will occur at numerous locations along North and South Main streets and is required to keep tree limbs away from power lines.
 Weather dependent, it is anticipated that this work should be complete by Friday, June 1.
 Questions about this work may be directed to the City Arborist Grant Jones at 419-353-4101.

-The Bowling Green Water Distribution and Wastewater Collection Division will be closing the 100 block of Napoleon Road, from South Main to Prospect Street, on Monday, Feb.
-5, from 6:30 a.m. – 4:30 p.m.
-The closure is required as part of excavation and replacement of a sanitary sewer lateral in the area.
-Questions about this work may be directed to the Water Distribution and Wastewater Collection Division at 419-354-6277.
+The Bowling Green Water Distribution/Wastewater Collection Division will be closing South Grove Street from Wooster Street to Clough Street, on May 31, from 7 a.m. to 4:30 p.m.
+The closure is required to install a sanitary tap and lateral sanitary line in the area.
+Questions about this work may be directed to the Water Distribution/Wastewater Collection Division at 419-354-6277.